 Real estate is included in private market investments and thus must be valued quarterly as well.
 The quarterly valuations can either be internal or external.
 Real estate must have an external valuation at least once every 12 months.
 External valuations must be performed by an independent third party which is a professionally designated or certified commercial property valuer/appraiser.

 The explanations acknowledge that it is common for private market investments to be valued using preliminary, estimated values.
 If the firm uses the last available historical price or preliminary value, the firm must consider the estimated value to be the best approximation to the current fair value.
 When using estimated values, the firm should obtain an understanding of the process used to establish estimated values and must reassess the difference between the approximation and final value on assets and performance.
 Adjustments must be made to these statistics when the final value is received.

 ACA assists many firms in their efforts to claim compliance with the GIPS standards and ultimately become verified.
-If your firm is looking for more information into this effort, please contact Jamie Stewart.
+If your firm is looking for more information into this effort, please contact us below.

 About the Author

 Elena McKee-Dabbs is a Senior Principal Consultant at ACA Compliance Group.
 As a specialist in the GIPS standards, Elena works in ACA’s performance division with more than 40 advisers.
 Her engagements include verifications, performance exams, performance certifications, and focused performance reviews, among others.
 Prior to joining ACA, Elena served as a manager at Ashland Partners and as a statistical analyst at a hedge fund.